 How We Live Today Is Drastically Different

 The general consensus of opinion is that the normal as we knew is in the past.
 How we lived just two months ago will be an existence for history books; something we tell our grandchildren that happened all before the big virus of 2020.
-We can be accurate if we assume that life, after the pandemic, life will be different.
+We can be accurate if we assume that life after the pandemic will be different.
 We will adapt to our new normal whatever that will be.
-We will make changes in how we shop, congregate, and educate.
-It sounds futuristic and it is.
-It will be our new future.
+We will make changes in how we shop, congregate, educate – and get divorced.